 What is “Let’s Talk”?

-What happens during a visit to “Let's Talk”?
-Where/when does it occur?
+What happens during a “Let's Talk” consultation?
+When does it occur?

 How is “Let's Talk” different from counseling?

 Therapists at CAPS provide a wide range of services that can be helpful to students.
-One service is short-term counseling that requires a commitment to meeting for a few face-to-face appointments that typically last between 45-50 minutes at the CAPS office.
+One service is short-term counseling that requires a commitment to several appointments that typically last between 45-50 minutes.
 “Let's Talk” is not formal counseling.
-It is a drop-in service located at various sites across campus where you will receive an informal consultation to address concerns you may have in the moment.
+It is a “drop-in” service where you will receive an informal consultation to address concerns you may have in the moment.
+Consultations are brief and focused, typically lasting not more than 15-20 minutes.

 “Let's Talk” may be beneficial to: